gopeshan/School/README.md

 # School
-This includes assignments and projects done for school.
+This includes labs, assignments, and projects done for school.